Introduction

 CMOS Fundamentals

-Every pixel in a CMOS sensor contains miniature electronics, including an amplifier and a capacitor.
+Every pixel in a CMOS sensor technology contains miniature electronics, including an amplifier and a capacitor.

 This implies that the pixel converts a photon into an electron and that the electron is then instantly changed into a readable voltage while still on the pixel.